bOti234/roguelike-game-with-pygame-library/README.md

 -Changed the weapon and passive class instance creation so that it loads the data from the csv file.
 This makes the code shorter and more organized.

+### Update v1.3.0

+-Created Django server and database, now it starts the server and fetches the scoreboard when starting the game.

+-Added basic Django tables in to the database, I'll use Django's user authenticator function to create/fetch/update/delete user profiles.

+-Added temporary/basic functions to the server and database, the file/directory names and the code for these will likely be changed/remade.
+These are partly for me learning Django.

+-Renamed some of the directory names for better consistency.

+-Changed the menu button designs, also made them easily editable for creating buttons later on in the project.

 ## TODO list:

 -Putting the exp orbs behind/under the enemies.
 Currently they are drawn over the enemies